bombolini/infinite-wget/README.md

 https://github.com/bombolini/wd_rename

-If rename process has no importance for you, please uncomment related line in function loop
+If rename process has no importance for you, please comment out related line in function loop